Diarrhea: Causes and ways to Treat

 Check for disease warnings of that specific region you wish to travel to.

-You can get vaccinated for hepatitis A and typhoid prior to your trip to prevent getting these diseases and diarrhea.
+You should get vaccine for hepatitis A and typhoid prior to your trip to prevent getting these diseases and diarrhea.

 Diarrhea can make you very restless and weak.
 However, it is usually nothing serious.